mpanighetti/dnd5e-updated-reincarnate-tables/ch-1-thesis.md

 ## Who even uses this terrible spell?

 Someone probably does!
 This document can also just act as a dice-driven randomizer to use during character creation.
 If we're not sharing giant lists of homebrew tables every once in awhile, we're not doing D&D right.

+## Accomplishments

+- As of _Player's Handbook (2024)_ and _D&D Free Rules (2024)_, the _reincarnate_ spell table no longer has weighted odds favoring some species over others, allowing for this spell to truly shine as properly weird-and-wild-nature-magic-y and not assume a given distribution as being typical to every world in the multiverse.
+We celebrate this change and take full credit for it, assuming this to be a direct response to this project and thesis.

 ---